kevinding0218/InterviewDocuments/Q and A/Interview - Web API.md

 - 5XX: Unexpected error/Internal server error
 ## .Net Core Dependency Injection
 ### [**.Net Core self dependency injection lifetime types**](https://devblogs.microsoft.com/cesardelatorre/comparing-asp-net-core-ioc-service-life-times-and-autofac-ioc-instance-scopes/):
+1. **AddSingleton**
+- Objects are the same for every request during the application lifetime
-1. **AddSingleton** - creates a single instance throughout the application.
+- creates a single instance throughout the application.
 It creates the instance for the first time and reuses the same object in the all calls.
 	- **Autofac -> InstancePerDependency()**
 		- A unique instance will be returned from each object request.
+2. **AddTransient**
+- Objects are different.
+One new instance is provided to every controller and every service
-2. **AddTransient** - created each time they are requested, a new instance is provided to every controller and every service.
+- created each time they are requested, a new instance is provided to every controller and every service.
 This lifetime works best for lightweight, stateless services.
 	- **Autofac -> InstancePerLifetimeScope()**
 		- A component with per-lifetime scope will have at most a single instance per nested lifetime scope.
 		- This is useful for objects specific to a single unit of work that may need to nest additional logical units of work.
 Each nested lifetime scope will get a new instance of the registered dependency.